oi19/Tamweeny/README.md

 # Tamweeny Project:

-  - This is a Food E-Commerce App including different food categories with diff items for each category with many features such as
+  - This is a Food E-Commerce App for better easier online food shopping
+  - using (Redux) for dynamic state manegement
+  - Adding the ability to toggle between screens using navigation stucture (StackNavigator, BottomTabNavigator,tobTabNavigator)
+  - including many features such as :
-  -      - fav product
+         - fav product
          - add to cart
          - choose product amount
          - rate product
          - add new address
          - edit adress
-         - support Arabic and English
+         - support Arabic and English languages

-  - Adding the abitlity toggle between screens using navigation stucture (SwitchNavigator,StackNavigator, BottomTabNavigator

   # Project Structure